Skip Maine state header navigation

 An employee found to have violated any provision of G, 1, a, shall be immediately removed from safety-sensitive duty for twenty-four (24) hours, and the incident shall be recorded.
 Further, the employee will be subject to disciplinary action up to and including termination of employment.

 No employee who has engaged in any prohibited alcohol conduct as defined in section G, l, b-f, shall be allowed to perform safety-sensitive functions until the employee has been evaluated by a substance abuse professional.
-Before an employee returns to duty performing a safety-sensitive function; the employee must undergo a return to duty alcohol test with a result indicating alcohol concentration of less than 0.02.
+Before an employee returns to duty performing a safety-sensitive function; the employee must undergo a return-to-duty alcohol test with a result indicating alcohol concentration of less than 0.02.
+The employee shall be subject to the provisions for follow-up testing as defined in Section II, D, 6.

-- Consequences of Use of Drugs - An employee who has a verified positive drug test result must be immediately removed from safety-sensitive functions.
+2) Consequences of Use of Drugs - An employee who has a verified positive drug test result must be immediately removed from safety-sensitive functions.
 The employee who has a verified positive drug test result shall not be allowed to perform safety-sensitive functions until the employee has been evaluated by a substance abuse professional.
-Before an employee returns to duty performing a safety-sensitive function, the employee must undergo a return to duty substance test with a verified negative result.
+Before an employee returns to duty performing safety-sensitive functions, the employee must undergo a return-to-duty substance test with a verified negative result.
+This test will be conducted under direct observation.
+The employee shall be subject to the provisions for follow-up testing as defined in Section II, D, 6.

 An employee who has an initial verified positive drug test result will be subject to disciplinary action up to and including termination of employment.